originrose/matrix.fressian/README.md

     (mat/set-current-implementation :vectorz)

     ; Write an array out to a file
+    ; To keep this library implementation independent, you need to pass the ; (base) class of the matrix type you are using so Fressian knows to use ; the correct write handler.
+    (write-data "foo.mat" {:src :seti
+                           :timestamp (new java.util.Date)
-    (write-array "foo.mat" (mat/array [[1 2] [3 4]]))
+                           :data (mat/array [[1 2] [3 4]])}
+                 mikera.arrayz.impl.AbstractArray)

     ; Read it back in
-    (read-array "foo.mat")
+    (read-data "foo.mat")

-Both write-array and read-array create an <output|input>-stream with their first argument, which can be a File, URL, URI, Socket, or String.
+Both write-data and read-data create an <output|input>-stream with their first argument, which can be a File, URL, URI, Socket, or String.

-## Adding more implementations

-This only works with vectorz because we need to know a base class of each implementation in order to integrate with the fressian reader/writer handler system.
-With almost no work it could be extended to support additional implementations.
+NOTE: This currently writes arrays as a dense sequence of doubles, so sparse matrices will probably not work correctly.

 The binary format is the same for all arrays:
 - tag
 - [shape vector]
-- [doubles...]
+- [sequence of doubles...]